03difoha/titanbay_challenge/README.md

 -   Thin API layer: Minimal business logic in handlers; validation + persistence are explicit
 -   DTO → Repository pattern: Clear separation of concerns
 -   Database constraints are authoritative, but errors are surfaced cleanly at the API layer
--   No authentication: Out of scope per challenge
 -   No migrations: Tables are created directly for speed and simplicity

 ## Further improvements